 Positive Displacement Pump

 With the different positive displacement pumps available, it uses the reciprocating motion of pistons, plungers, or diaphragms to move the liquid through the pump.
-The discharge of fluid here is in pulses instead of smooth flow of liquid.
+The discharge of fluid here is in pulses instead of a smooth flow of liquid.

 The positive displacement pumps operate by trapping fluid at a fixed volume, usually in a cavity.
 This trapped fluid is then forced into the discharge pipe.

 Positive displacement pumps are used based on their ability to handle high-viscosity fluid at high pressure.
-Because pressure has no impact on its efficiency, it can also handle relatively low flows. this pump can handle more difficult conditions where dynamic pumps may fail.
+Because pressure has no impact on its efficiency, it can also handle relatively low flows.
+This pump can handle more difficult conditions where dynamic pumps may fail.

 They can even run at any point on their curve.
 However, positive displacement pumps have a complex design.